-By the end of this article, you'll not only understand how to set financial goals that align with your values you'll also be equipped to achieve them with clarity and confidence.
+By the end of this article, you'll not only understand how to set financial goals that align with your values, but you'll also be equipped to achieve them with clarity and confidence.

 1. What are financial goals?